How often to deworm?

 Healthy adult horses usually have a developed resistance to intestinal parasite infestation.
 This resistance develops with time through continued exposure to different parasites.
 Immunity to infestations may be so strong that adults may become low shedders of worm eggs.
 In preparing your defense against equine parasites, you need to:

-- Do at least annual fecal egg counts
+- Do at least an annual fecal egg count.

 - Be aware of the latest drug-resistant parasites which could be present in your farm, and choose your worming agent accordingly.